 Cross hollow bridges between rock and ice, incredibly displayed from below by an immersive light and sound show.
-This reconstructed natural wonder is sure to get the children's adrenaline levels rocketed as they brave the 30-metre depth rope bridge.
+This reconstructed natural wonder is sure to get the children's adrenaline levels rocketing as they brave the 30-metre depth rope bridge.
 Make sure to listen out for the cave bears on the way.

 Holidays in Filzmoos